cuhk-haosun/doc-rule/README.md

   3. Supplementary info

 # Pull Request (PR) rules
-- Always check the tickbox in the checklist in PR (if applicaple)
+- Always check the tickbox in the checklist in PR (if exists)
+- Assign the "reviewer", "labels", "projects"

 # Contributor
 - Xing Zhao